trantlabs/missing-native-js-functions/README.md

 	count(countString: RegExp | any): number; // returns total of found items for specified search;
-	swapcase(): string;// Returns a swapped case string -> aLL CASES ARE SWAPPED title(): string; // converts the string into a title string -> This Is A Title String }
+	swapcase(): string;// Returns a swapped case string -> aLL CASES ARE SWAPPED title(): string; // converts the string into a title string -> This Is A Title String toObject(): object; // parses the string to an object (trows errors if invalid input) }
 ```